-Item Copy of full text of CITES-relevant legislation if changed Enclosed Web link(s) Not available Previously provided \boxtimes Please list any materials annexed to the report, e.g. fee schedules Please list any materials annexed to the report, e.g. fee schedules, awareness raising materials, etc: NDF, guidance of protected species identification, population surve ey method http://abschindonesia.menlhk.go.id/publikasi/index/Buku%20Digita l Have any constraints to implementation of the Convention arisen i n Yes your country requiring attention or assistance?
-No \boxtimes No Information If 'Yes', please describe the constraint and the type of attention or assistance that is required.
-Are there examples of good practice you would like to share with o other Yes Parties?
-No \boxtimes No Information If 'Yes' please provide details / links: How could this report format be improved? it is better to simplify the ne format of this report
+Item Copy of full text of CITES-relevant legislation if changed Web link(s) The amendments in the legislation will enter into force in January, 2019 and will be provided to the secretariat.
+EnclosedImage: Constraint of the second Please list any materials annexed to the report, e.g. fee schedules, • • Have any constraints to implementation of the Convention arisen in your country requiring attention or assistance? n Yes No No Information If 'Yes', please describe the constraint and the type of attention or assistance that is required. □□□□□ Are there examples of good practice you would like to share with o Parties? ther Yes No No Information If 'Yes' please provide details / links: How could this report format be improved?